 Be the Hiring Manager that sets an example

 Holiday handover – When going on holiday, put a handover plan together updating the rest of the team on candidates, delegating responsibility for interviews and offer approvals.
 Don’t put things on hold when you go on holiday.
-Recruiting is important business!
+Recruiting is essential business!

-Don’t set false expectations – If a candidate was interviewed and you promised to get back to them with feedback within two weeks, do get back to them and don’t forget about them!
+Don’t set false expectations – If a candidate is interviewed and you promised to get back to them with feedback within two weeks, do get back to them and don’t forget about them!
 Treat others as you would like to be treated.
 Failure to do so is a recipe for disaster, and you run the risk of bringing the employer brand into disrepute.

-Work in partnership – Keep your recruitment department fully updated on candidates in the interview process, work with them on resourcing needs, and be fully aligned with them so they can go to market to deliver the key marketing message(s) of why candidates should join your team.
+Work in partnership – Keep your recruitment department fully updated on candidates in the interview process, work with them on resourcing needs, and be fully aligned with them so they can go to the market to deliver the key marketing message(s) of why candidates should join your team.

 Interview team – Have an interview tag team in place that can pick up the baton from you if you are going to be out of the office or tied up on a project.
-Delegate responsibility to them to continue the interview process in your absence, and have pre-agreed interview dates in the diary so that candidates can be interviewed without delay.
+Delegate responsibility to them to continue the interview process in your absence, and have pre-agreed interview dates in the diary so that candidates are interviewed without delay.

 Get everybody on the same page – Make sure resourcing needs are filtered down to all levels.
 Avoid scenarios where conflicts between workload and resourcing needs occur.
-If you have a hire to make, ask yourself – is there physical desk space available for them, which office will they be based in, what work will they actually be doing, do you actually need to hire in the first place?
-Addressing these questions will eliminate inefficiency and help to increase speed of hire.
+If you have a hire to make, ask yourself – is there physical desk space available for them, which office will they be based in, what work will they be doing, do you need to hire in the first place?
+Addressing these questions will eliminate inefficiency and help to increase the speed of hire.

 Improved processes and procedures

-A periodic review of the effectiveness of current recruiting processes and procedures will help highlight any deficiencies but to create a recruiting model fit for purpose, the following elements should be considered:
+A periodic review of the effectiveness of current recruiting processes and procedures will help highlight any deficiencies but to create a recruiting model fit for purpose, and the following elements should be considered:

 Return to traditional communication – To counter the behaviours triggered by ATS’s, less email more phone should be the order of the day.
 A personal touch goes a long way to improving the candidate experience.

 Careers site – Have a dedicated career site candidates can visit to obtain information on the interview process – i.e. what is involved and how long it takes, the work the company does, interactive employee testimonials, FAQs.
-A careers site will also play an important part in communicating the EVP to the external market.
+A careers site will also play an essential part in communicating the EVP to the external market.